quan-t-ngo/yolov3_ml2021/out.md

 The Yolov3 model in this project is trained using Darknet library\, thus the pre\-trained weights is in Darknet format \(\.weights\)

-We need to covert the pre\-trained weight into \.h5 file that can be used by TensorFlow Keras\.
+We need to convert the pre\-trained weight into \.h5 file that can be used by TensorFlow Keras\.

 ![](img%5CObject_Detection_with_Yolov35.png)